homjay/homjay/README.md

 - 👋 Hi, I’m @homjay
 - 👀 I’m interested in CV
-- 🌱 I’m currently learning Video Compression and super resolution
+- 🌱 I’m currently learning Video Compression and SR
 - 💞️ I’m looking to collaborate on Deep learning
 - 📫 How to reach me: https://github.com/homjay